End-to-end Neural Network Based Quadcopter control: Conclusion

 \section{Conclusion}

 We have presented a novel G\&CNet setup to perform energy-optimal end-to-end control for a 3-dimensional quadcopter model (Eq. \ref{eq:quadcopter_model}).
-With a flight test, we have investigated the real-life performance of this G\&CNet which showed that unmodeled moments significantly influence flight performance.
+With real flights, we have investigated the performance of this G\&CNet, revealing that unmodeled moments were negatively influencing flight performance.
 To mitigate these effects, we proposed and implemented an adaptive control strategy that shows a significant improvement in flight performance.
 Furthermore, we compare our proposed adaptive G\&CNet to a DFBC method in consecutive waypoint flight scenarios, revealing clear advantages of our method over DFBC.
 Specifically, our method is more energy efficient, robust against large disturbances, and more flexible, with the ability to dynamically adjust its path in real time without relying on a reference trajectory.

 Future work can focus on making current G\&CNets time-optimal while retaining their current robustness.
 This could be achieved by not only compensating for the unmodeled moments but also errors in thrust, drag forces and actuator delay.
 Additionally, robustness could be increased by using less strict final state constraints in the optimal control problem.
-Finally, to improve the maneuverability of the quadcopter in turns, the G\&CNet can be trained on trajectories that account for two consecutive waypoints.
+Finally, to improve the maneuverability of the quadcopter in turns, the G\&CNet can be trained with optimal trajectories that account for two or more consecutive waypoints.